Ted Hiebert, Director

 Professor Jeanne Heuving’s cross genre work Incapacity won a Small Press Traffic Book of the Year Award for 2004, and she has recently published Transducer, a book of poetry.
 She has written widely on twentieth century innovative writing, including the book Omissions Are Not Accidents: Gender in the Art of Marianne Moore and her forthcoming manuscript, The Transmutation of Love and Avant-Garde Poetics.

-Joe Milutis, Assistant Professor
+Joe Milutis, Associate Professor

 BA, Modern Culture and Media, Brown University